coomdev/pngextraembedder/README.md

 ## Why is it so big

-The file-type detection package is huge as it detect many packages types, but also depends on node constructs that are also huge themselves.
+The file-type detection package is huge as it detect many file types, but also depends on node constructs that are also huge by themselves.
 There's also a webm parser that's relatively big that's used for embedding/extracting files in/from webms.
 There's also the svelte UI that compiles down to simple javascript.

 # Technical details